Table of Contents

 While the persistent object-cache can improve the PHP execution time, it is disabled by default because there are so many plugins not compatible with persistent object-cache.

 Plugin: Transients Manager v1.8

 The plugin author is caching the “View All Transient page” but he does not clear the cache if you edit some transient cache entity, so even you make changes to a transient entity, the “View All Transit page” will still show the old values.

 Development mode disables OPcache, Object-Cache, CDN, Litespeed cache & Web Application Firewall regardless of their statuses.
 This option is recommended for development or debugging a possible issue.
 To enable the development mode, go to our Closte plugin page.

 When Development Mode is triggered, all caches are flushed except Google Cloud CDN.

-All caches can be cleared within WordPress admin, from the top bar.
-Clicking on Litespeed icon will clear Litespeed cache while hovering over Closte menu in the top bar will give you options to clear OPcache & Object-Cache or Google Cloud CDN.
+All caches can be cleared within the WordPress admin, from the top bar.
+Clicking on Litespeed icon will clear Litespeed cache while hovering over the Closte menu in the top bar will give you options to clear OPcache & Object-Cache or Google Cloud CDN.

 Also, you can completely clear all caches by going to the Site->Cache Invalidation page.